Literary Translator

 Translator’s note

-Following A Wolf Called Wander, this companion book carries the same emotional weight, with added tenderness.
-I became the wolf Fire and dove deep into his journey, bringing Brazilian readers the sweetness and courage that unfold throughout Fire’s story.
+A companion to A Wolf Called Wander, this book carries the same emotional depth, with an added sense of tenderness.
+I became Fire, immersing myself deeply in his journey, bringing to Brazilian readers the gentleness and courage that unfold throughout his story.

 Fun fact

-Just as in Wander’s book, I added an informational text about wolves in Brazil at the end.
+As with Wander, I added an informational note at the end about wolves in Brazil.
 In the process, I learned a great deal — including that the maned wolf (lobo-guará) is not actually a wolf, but a unique species within the canid family.

 Ina May’s Guide to Childbirth